Why Does Concrete Sink?

 - Mudjacking - A tried and true approach to concrete leveling, mudjacking is the process of injecting a slurry beneath the concrete slab, filling the void caused by soil erosion.

 CNT Foundations has corrected countless uneven concrete slabs.
-To learn more, call your #1 choice in South Carolina for foundation & crawl space repair in North Charleston at 843-405-7022.
+To learn more, call your #1 choice in South Carolina for foundation repair, crawl space repair and garage lintel lifting in North Charleston at 843-405-7022.